TomatorCZ/master-thesis/Notes/Thesis/Proposal.md

 We change the [type inference](https://github.com/dotnet/csharpstandard/blob/draft-v7/standard/expressions.md#1263-type-inference) as follows.

-* Type inference of generic method invocation is performed when the invocation:
+* Type inference for generic method invocation is performed when the invocation:
-  * Doesn't have type argument list.
+  * Doesn't have a *type_argument_list*.
   * The type argument list contains at least one *inferred_type_argument*.
   > Example
   >